cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Obsidian Setup for Corporate/Obsidian Setup for Corporate.md

 	- Networking
 	- Security

-There's only one option that seems like it could scale and that's [Kasm Workspaces](../../🕸️%20UNSTRUCTURED/Kasm%20Workspaces/Kasm%20Workspaces.md)
+There's only one option that seems like it could scale and that's [Kasm Workspaces](../../📁%2005%20-%20Organizational%20Cyber/Remote%20Desktop%20Gateways/Kasm%20Workspaces/Kasm%20Workspaces.md) but the general solution are [Remote Desktop Gateways](../../📁%2005%20-%20Organizational%20Cyber/Remote%20Desktop%20Gateways/Remote%20Desktop%20Gateways.md)

-## Kasm Workspaces for Obsidian | Browser-Based
+## Kasm Workspaces for Obsidian | Browser-Based Obsidian

-- Implement Kasm Workspaces in the browser
+- [ ] Implement Kasm Workspaces in the browser with Obsidian and custom images ➕ 2024-11-20
 # Syncing & Collaboration

 [Collaboration in Obsidian](../Contributable%20Obsidian%20Wiki/Collaboration%20in%20Obsidian/Collaboration%20in%20Obsidian.md)